What isn’t covered?

 - Organ transplant surgery, artificial limbs or prosthetics

 - Genetic/chromosome testing or cell replacement therapies

-For a full list of exclusions, refer to the Product Disclosure Statement.
+For a full list of exclusions, refer to the relevant Policy Booklet incorporating the Product Disclosure Statement.